firebolt-db/firebolt-db.github.io/docs/loading-data/configuring-aws-role-to-access-amazon-s3.md

 4. In the **Account ID** field, enter your Firebolt **AWS Account ID**.
 Users with Account Admin privileges can view this value in the [Account & Billing window](https://app.firebolt.io/account-info).
 5. If you select **Require external ID**, enter a value of your choosing and make a note of it.
 6. Choose **Next**.
-7. Begin typing the name of the policy you created in [step 1](configuring-aws-role-to-access-amazon-s3.md#Step-1:-Creating-an-IAM-policy) in the search box, select it from the list, and then choose **Next**.
+7. Begin typing the name of the policy you created in [Step 1: Create an IAM permissions policy](#create-an-iam-permissions-policy) in the search box, select it from the list, and then choose **Next**.
 8. Enter a **Name** and optional **Description** for the role, and then choose **Create role**.

    You have now created an IAM permissions policy, an IAM role for Firebolt access, and attached the permissions policy to the role.